Elektra (character): Abilities and equipment

-Personality and characteristics
+Personality and motivations

 Elektra is an unusually ruthless antihero and femme fatale.
 Scholar Paul Young defines some of her defining initial characteristics as including her succinct speech patterns, her "athletic, eroticized body," her father complex, and her lethal weapons and fighting prowess.
 He notes that another critic, Larry Rodman, memorably compared her to a "psychotic swimsuit model."
 Young points out that Elektra combines the femme fatale of film noir with chopsocky martial arts films.
 The character is also associated with hypersexuality, particularly in the 1993 Man without Fear miniseries.

 She shows few compunctions about killing her adversaries, and in some stories even kills innocent people.
 However, she maintains a strong affection for Matt Murdock and, later, other people she admires.
 She is often morally conflicted and attempts to use her skills for good.
 Miller says that Elektra's violent disposition originates from the trauma of the loss of her father, and that he meant the character to illustrate Jung's Electra complex: "She was a young woman who had her sexual interest centered on her father, and just as she was transferring this to another man, her father is killed."
 Miller argues that this initial anger led to corruption by other forces (the Hand and the Kingpin).
 In his view she is not essentially good, but rather "one of the villains who's got a weak streak in them."
-After her resurrection, in the 1996 ongoing series written by Peter Milligan, she has a more conventionally heroic disposition, but in subsequent stories her moral character continues to vacillate.
+After her resurrection, in the 1996 ongoing series written by Peter Milligan, she has a more conventionally heroic disposition; she vacillates in subsequent stories.

-Fictional character biography

-Commentators indicate that Elektra's backstory and biography is often presented inconsistently.

-Family and early life

-Elektra was born in Greece to Hugo Natchios and his wife Christina.
-She had an older brother named Orestez.
-Elektra's mother, Christina, is murdered by terrorists, but she gives premature birth to Elektra just before dying.
-In one version of events, Orestez hires assassins to kill their mother; in another, she is killed during the Greek Civil War.
-Hugo then hired a sensei to teach her the martial arts.
-She became a black belt in karate at age 12.

-One story suggests that Elektra has memories of experiencing childhood sexual abuse by her father.
-Years of counseling and medication had convinced her this was a false memory, but the doubt remained.
-This theme disappears from later stories about the character.